Canadian Bet Explained

 How Do You Calculate a Canadian Bet?

-Now let’s look at a typical Canadian bet example and how to calculate its payout.
-For easy calculations, let us assume that the five selections from our previous examples have the same odds of 3.0 (2/1 in fractional and +200 in American formats).
-The staked amount on this market was also $10 per bet, resulting in $260 on every combination.
+Now, let’s look at an example.
+For easy calculations, we’ll assume that the five selections have the same odds of 3.0 (2/1 in fractional and +200 in American formats).
+The stake will be set at $10 per bet, resulting in $260 on every combination.

 Combinations Combined odds for each combination Total Combined odds Potential Win ($10 stake per bet)